 - Mental distress, such as anxiety or post-traumatic stress disorder (PTSD)

-You should always see your doctor or health care provider as soon as possible after a car accident.
+You should see your doctor or health care provider as soon as possible after a car accident.
 For one thing, you may feel well but have undetected or internal injuries.
-For another, your doctor’s visit places a link between your injuries and losses to the accident.
+For another, your doctor’s visit links your injuries and losses to the accident.

 Depending on the type and severity of your injuries, you could require extensive treatments to recover or have permanent symptoms.
-If you can establish the responsible driver’s liability, you may be able to recover compensation for these damages in a personal injury case.
+Therefore, you want to ensure you understand the potential cost of your treatment and seek adequate recovery for your necessary future medical needs.
+If we can establish the responsible driver’s liability, you can recover compensation for these damages in a personal injury case.

 Proving Driver Liability in an Aggressive Driving Accident

 To recover compensation for an aggressive driving accident, you will need proof that the responsible driver’s negligence caused your accident and injuries.
 In many car accident cases, liability rests with the driver who caused the accident by violating a traffic law.
 This can be as simple as an illegal lane change or a failure to yield.